 - 2 TB Worcestershire or BBQ sauce of choice

-- Teaspoon each of salt and pepper
+- 1 tsp each of salt and pepper

 - 2 tsp herbs of choice.
 Fresh is best if you have it.
 We like oregano, thyme, rosemary, and sage.